therohanpatell/rohan-repo/RECON_FUNCTIONALITY.md

 ## How It Works

-1. **Metric Processing**: Each metric is processed normally
+1. **Metric Processing**: Each metric SQL is processed and executed normally
+2. **Metric Table Write**: Processed metrics are written to their respective target tables
+3. **Write Success Tracking**: The pipeline tracks which metrics were successfully written to target tables
-2. **Recon Record Creation**: For each metric (success or failure), a recon record is created
+4. **Recon Record Creation**: For each metric, a recon record is created based on actual write success/failure
-3. **Source Table Extraction**: The source table dataset and name are extracted from the SQL query using regex
+5. **Source Table Extraction**: The source table dataset and name are extracted from the SQL query using regex
-4. **Target Table Extraction**: The target table dataset and name are extracted from the JSON `target_table` field
+6. **Target Table Extraction**: The target table dataset and name are extracted from the JSON `target_table` field
-5. **Status Tracking**: Success/failure status is tracked and reflected in multiple columns
+7. **Status Tracking**: Success/failure status is based on actual write results to target tables
-6. **Timestamp Recording**: Current timestamp and run date are recorded for audit purposes
+8. **Timestamp Recording**: Current timestamp and run date are recorded for audit purposes
-7. **Recon Table Write**: All recon records are written to the specified recon table
+9. **Recon Table Write**: All recon records are written to the specified recon table after metric writes

 ## Example Usage